EURINR is expected to trade in a range bound manner: Angel Broking

 Angel Broking's currency report on EURINR

-Yesterday, EURINR spot surged by 0.12 percent as geo - political tensions fade that prompts traders to place risky bets.
-Markets are gearing up for the German Elections.
-Angel Merkel is currently leading in the polls which have led to positive sentiments in the markets thereby helping the shared currency.
-In today’s trading session, EURINR spot is expected to trade in a range - bound manner as lack of important economic datasets form the zone shall keep the trading volumes a bit light.OUTLOOK
+Yesterday, EURINR spot surged marginally by 0.
+0 3 percent on account of weak US Dollar Index despite robust release of inflation data which still depress ed expectations for another US rate hike later this year.
+In today’s trading session, EURINR spot is expected to trade in a range - bound manner as lack of important economic data sets shall keep the trading volumes a bit light.OUTLOOK

-EURINR spot is expected to trade in a range - bound manner as lack of important economic datasets form the zone shall keep the trading volumes a bit light.
+EURINR spot is expected to trade in a range - bound manner as lack of important economic data sets shall keep the trading volumes a bit light.

 Disclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.